 They’re vegan and refined-sugar-free, but taste like those naughty bakery-style muffins!

 And if you are avoiding gluten, you can substitute with an all-purpose gluten-free flour blend (the texture will be a bit denser).
 Please do not try using any gluten-free flour you like (I tried making similar muffins with just oat flour and they came out super gummy/gross).
-I recommend something like Bob’s Red Mill Gluten-Free 1:1 Baking Flour.
+I recommend something like Bob’s Red Mill Gluten-Free 1:1 Baking Flour (affiliate link).

 Lemon Zest and Lemon Juice.
 These are strawberry muffins, and there’s nothing quite like the zesty, tart-yet-sweet combination of strawberries and lemon.
 The zest packs in a zingy flavor punch, so don’t skip it!